earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 producing mergefast-1.1.3.tar.gz
 ~~~

 We can test this package with a `pip install dist/mergefast-1.1.3.tar.gz`.
-I, of course, do this Earthly, for reprodiciblity sake:
+I, of course, do this [Earthly](/), for reproducibility sake:

 ~~~{.dockerfile caption="Earthfile"}
 test-dist-install: